searchspring/snap/docs/SNAP_CLIENT.md

 # Snap Client

-The `@searchspring/snap-client` package is a client for the Athos Commerce API.
-It is a wrapper around the Athos Commerce API that provides a simple interface for fetching data from the API.
+The `@searchspring/snap-client` package is a client for the Searchspring API.
+It is a wrapper around the Searchspring API that provides a simple interface for fetching data from the API.

 ## ClientGlobals